 Hence, understanding this is essential for business leaders to develop a comprehensive recognition program that provides the desired results.

-The most common limitations of recognition are below:
+The most common limitations of recognition are as follows:

-Since recognition is primary for performance, employees must perform exceptionally well to get recognition.
+Since recognition is the primary driver of performance, employees must perform exceptionally well to receive recognition.

 This can result in unhealthy competition among coworkers and also breed distrust and jealousy among them.

-Since top performers in any organization are a small number, it restricts the coverage of recognition in the workforce.
+Since top performers in any organization are a small subset, recognition coverage is limited.

 Hence, it can make the unrecognized employees feel undervalued and even demotivated, which definitely cannot prove beneficial for any organization.

-Recognition focuses only on the professional performance and achievements of an employee.
+Recognition focuses solely on an employee’s professional performance and achievements.

 In most cases, it ignores the human aspect behind the performance and achievement, which makes the process more mechanical.